Poll: Trump Seen As Important Factor In Americans' Vote, As Democrats Open Up Lead

 Don't see the graphic above?
 Click here.

-Among women, though, it's even more acute – 51 percent of women overall said Trump will be a "major" factor in their vote in two weeks; 54 percent of suburban women said the same.
-Among those who said Trump is a "major factor," 64 percent said they were more like to vote Democratic in November and 32 percent said they were more likely to vote Republican.
+Among women, though, it's even more acute — 51 percent of women overall said Trump will be a "major" factor in their vote in two weeks; 54 percent of suburban women said the same.
+Among those who said Trump is a "major factor," 64 percent said they were more likely to vote Democratic in November and 32 percent said they were more likely to vote Republican.

 "This is definitively a national election — with a referendum on Trump," said Lee Miringoff, director of the Marist Institute for Public Opinion, which conducted the survey.